Oloqq/crocheteer/docs/MultiParts.md

 - hard mode: distributed dynamically based on sum of weight for centroids in parts?

 Let's introduce a concept of a `Limb`, that is, a piece of Plushies skin (skin = nodes = stitches) with their own centroids (since we were already calling centroids bones in the context of skeletonization, I feel that Limb is more expressive that Part)

-##
-Cylinder initializer could be adjusted for multipart

 # Hook
 Hook is designed to work from a single starter.